fetchrobotics/docs/source/gazebo.rst

 ------------------------------------

-There is a fully integrated demo showing navigation, perception and MoveIt! working together on the robot in simulation.
+There is a fully integrated demo showing navigation, perception and MoveIt working together on the robot in simulation.
 To run the demo, start Gazebo simulator with the playground:

 ::